light-and-ray/sd-webui-readme-browser/README.md

 1. Local nested .md files, e.g. docs or the readme in other languages
 1. Local anchors
 1. External links and media work as usual, and requires the Internet connection, of course
+1. GitHub Wiki of extension, if it's mentioned in its readme

 You can adjust few settings.
 The defaults are in the screenshot: